DevanFischer/DevanFischer/README.md

 ### Welcome to my collection of digital adventures..

-I am a US Army Veteran 🎖️ and a carreer switcher.
+I am a US Army Veteran 🎖️ and a career switcher.
 I love coding in Python :snake:.
 The power of creating with code is what inspires me to learn more every day.
 There is always something new to learn as our tools continue to advance.
 <img src="./images/valley.svg" width="100%" >

 <!-- ### Programming Languages